About Wild New Forest

 Wild New Forest

 Wild New Forest was established in 2016 by Marcus Ward and Russell Wynn with the primary aim of supporting wildlife conservation action in the New Forest National Park, through field-based recording, survey and photography of the local fauna.
 A secondary aim was to responsibly share information about New Forest wildlife, in order to assist and inspire others to discover and protect this special place.
 To date, we have co-ordinated major research programmes on endangered species such as Curlew and Hawfinch, working with and providing vital data to management bodies such as Forestry England, and contributing to national initiatives, e.g. the lowland England Curlew Forum.
 We have raised awareness of the special qualities of the New Forest and the iconic wild animals found within it, including features on Curlew on BBC Countryfile and Pine Marten on BBC Inside Out.
 We also provide regular talks and field trips, operate popular WNF Facebook and Twitter pages, and deliver an annual Young Persons Wildlife Camp sponsored by the Cameron Bespolka Trust.

 Wild New Forest was incorporated as a Community Interest Company (CIC) in 2020 to ensure continuity of existing survey and monitoring activities and to enable a new portfolio of public engagement and education activities to be introduced.
 The Wild New Forest Directors are Marcus Ward and Russell Wynn, and the CIC 'not-for-profit' business model was chosen to ensure that environmental and public benefit are at the heart of all WNF activities.
-Further information on new public engagement opportunities, including guided wildlife walking and cycling tours, will be provided in the coming weeks, with a view to becoming fully operational in July 2020.
+Further information on new public engagement opportunities, including guided wildlife walking and cycling tours, will be provided in the coming months, once coronavirus restrictions are lifted.

 Our partners and sponsors